 Cinacalcet can be used for the treatment of primary hyperparathyroidism in the individual who is not a surgical candidate or in whom surgery would be high risk.
 Because cinacalcet lowers PTH and reduces serum calcium levels, it can be used along with bisphosphonates to reduce calcium resorption from bone.

 Cinacalcet is often a part of the treatment modality in individuals with calciphylaxis, which can present in the patient with end-stage kidney disease.
 It is being used increasingly in pediatric populations with CKD and suffering from concomitant renal osteodystrophy, described as CKD–mineral and bone disorders (CKD–MBD).
-An important part of the management of this condition is lowering of the parathyroid hormone level and treating hypercalcemia with cinacalcet as well as treating hyperphosphatemia with a non-calcium based phosphorus binder.
+An important part of the management of this condition is lowering the parathyroid hormone level and treating hypercalcemia with cinacalcet, as well as treating hyperphosphatemia with a non-calcium-based phosphorus binder.
 Cinacalcet, when combined with other treatments for calciphylaxis, has shown improved efficacy in treating this condition.

 Clinicians can also use this medication has also been used to treat hypercalcemia in patients with parathyroid carcinoma.
-While the treatment of parathyroid carcinoma is primarily surgical, but it does help in reducing the serum calcium level.
+While the treatment of parathyroid carcinoma is primarily surgical, therapy with cinacalcet does help reduce the serum calcium level.
 It may also be a therapeutic option in patients in whom surgical removal of the mass is deemed futile.

 The dosage schedules are adapted according to the PTH response individually in patients.
-The pediatric population may warrant reduced dosages because of their less body surface area and the changed CYP profiles.
+The pediatric population may warrant reduced dosages because of their lower body surface area and the changed CYP profiles.